wehr-to/tech-book-reviews/future-reads.md

 - The Art of Memory Forensics: Detecting Malware and Threats in Windows, Linux, and Mac Memory: Michael Hale Ligh
-- Code: The Hidden Language of Computer Hardware and Software: Charles Petzold
 - Discrete Mathematics with Applications: Susanna Epp
 - Understanding Cryptography: From Established Symmetric and Asymmetric Ciphers to Post-Quantum Algorithms: Christof Paar
 - Practical Statistics for Data Scientists, 50+ Essential Concepts Using R and Python: Peter Bruce